cozy-fox/supreme-tuning/SSL-SETUP.md

 # 🔒 SSL/HTTPS Setup Guide for Supreme Tuning

-This guide will help you enable HTTPS for your Supreme Tuning website using Let's Encrypt SSL certificates.
+This guide will help you enable HTTPS for your Supreme Tuning website using **self-signed SSL certificates** (for local development or when you don't have a domain).

 ---